willchrisjr/my-interpreter/README.md

    - Comments are completely ignored and do not produce any tokens.
 4. Added a new `peek` method to look at the current character without consuming it, used for handling comments.

-These changes allow our scanner to correctly tokenize expressions containing the division operator and to ignore comments, such as: x = 10 / 2;  // This is a comment
+These allow scanner to correctly tokenize expressions containing the division operator and to ignore comments, such as: x = 10 / 2;  // This is a comment